RiaL/slate/source/includes/_responses.md

 --------- | -----------
 END_USER_ID | The ID of the end user
-SCORE | The end user response score (values from 0 to 10) IP_ADDRESS | IP address the response originated from ORIGIN_URL | URL the response originated from text (optional) | The end user comment to the response
+SCORE | The end user response score (values from 0 to 10) ORIGIN_URL | URL the response originated from text (optional) | The end user comment to the response created_at (optional) | UNIX timestamp, if present, will set 'created_at' of newly created response to provided value

 ## Delete Response